Illinois Tool Works Inc. (NYSE:ITW) Shares Sold by Heritage Trust Co

-Heritage Trust Co reduced its position in shares of Illinois Tool Works Inc. (NYSE:ITW – Get Rating) by 0.4% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 44,450 shares of the industrial products company’s stock after selling 188 shares during the period.
-Illinois Tool Works accounts for about 1.3% of Heritage Trust Co’s investment portfolio, making the stock its 15th largest position.
+Heritage Trust Co decreased its position in Illinois Tool Works Inc. (NYSE:ITW – Get Rating) by 0.4% in the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 44,450 shares of the industrial products company’s stock after selling 188 shares during the quarter.
+Illinois Tool Works accounts for about 1.3% of Heritage Trust Co’s investment portfolio, making the stock its 15th largest holding.
 Heritage Trust Co’s holdings in Illinois Tool Works were worth $9,307,000 at the end of the most recent reporting period.

-Several other hedge funds also recently modified their holdings of ITW.
-BlackRock Inc. lifted its holdings in shares of Illinois Tool Works by 6.6% during the 4th quarter.
-BlackRock Inc. now owns 21,540,015 shares of the industrial products company’s stock worth $5,316,074,000 after acquiring an additional 1,340,520 shares during the period.
-State Street Corp lifted its holdings in shares of Illinois Tool Works by 1.6% during the 4th quarter.
-State Street Corp now owns 13,032,994 shares of the industrial products company’s stock worth $3,232,221,000 after acquiring an additional 210,839 shares during the period.
-Charles Schwab Investment Management Inc. lifted its holdings in shares of Illinois Tool Works by 0.9% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 5,576,460 shares of the industrial products company’s stock worth $1,376,270,000 after acquiring an additional 48,388 shares during the period.
-Geode Capital Management LLC lifted its holdings in shares of Illinois Tool Works by 2.1% during the 4th quarter.
-Geode Capital Management LLC now owns 5,048,788 shares of the industrial products company’s stock worth $1,242,988,000 after acquiring an additional 104,469 shares during the period.
-Finally, Norges Bank purchased a new position in shares of Illinois Tool Works during the 4th quarter worth about $744,840,000.
-79.03% of the stock is owned by institutional investors and hedge funds.
+Several other large investors also recently bought and sold shares of ITW.
+Norges Bank acquired a new position in Illinois Tool Works in the fourth quarter worth $744,840,000.
+BlackRock Inc. boosted its holdings in Illinois Tool Works by 6.6% in the fourth quarter.
+BlackRock Inc. now owns 21,540,015 shares of the industrial products company’s stock worth $5,316,074,000 after purchasing an additional 1,340,520 shares during the period.
+State Street Corp boosted its holdings in Illinois Tool Works by 1.6% in the fourth quarter.
+State Street Corp now owns 13,032,994 shares of the industrial products company’s stock worth $3,232,221,000 after purchasing an additional 210,839 shares during the period.
+Aaron Wealth Advisors LLC acquired a new position in Illinois Tool Works in the first quarter worth $796,000.
+Finally, Swiss National Bank boosted its holdings in Illinois Tool Works by 13.6% in the first quarter.
+Swiss National Bank now owns 1,359,552 shares of the industrial products company’s stock worth $284,690,000 after purchasing an additional 162,400 shares during the period.
+Institutional investors and hedge funds own 79.03% of the company’s stock.

+ITW has been the topic of a number of recent research reports.
+Stifel Nicolaus cut their target price on Illinois Tool Works from $206.00 to $163.00 in a research note on Monday, July 18th.
+JPMorgan Chase & Co. cut their target price on Illinois Tool Works from $255.00 to $215.00 and set an “overweight” rating on the stock in a research note on Tuesday, July 12th.
+Wells Fargo & Company raised their target price on Illinois Tool Works from $180.00 to $187.00 and gave the company an “equal weight” rating in a research note on Wednesday, August 3rd.
+Credit Suisse Group raised their target price on Illinois Tool Works from $225.00 to $229.00 and gave the company an “outperform” rating in a research note on Wednesday, August 3rd.
+Finally, Deutsche Bank Aktiengesellschaft cut shares of Illinois Tool Works from a “hold” rating to a “sell” rating and set a $188.00 price objective on the stock. in a research note on Monday, August 15th.
+They noted that the move was a valuation call.
+Three analysts have rated the stock with a sell rating, six have given a hold rating and three have issued a buy rating to the stock.
+According to data from MarketBeat.com, Illinois Tool Works has a consensus rating of “Hold” and a consensus target price of $203.92.

 Illinois Tool Works Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 14th.
-Investors of record on Friday, September 30th will be paid a dividend of $1.31 per share.
+The business also recently declared a quarterly dividend, which will be paid on Friday, October 14th.
+Investors of record on Friday, September 30th will be paid a $1.31 dividend.
+The ex-dividend date of this dividend is Thursday, September 29th.
+This represents a $5.24 dividend on an annualized basis and a yield of 2.45%.
 This is a boost from Illinois Tool Works’s previous quarterly dividend of $1.22.
-This represents a $5.24 dividend on an annualized basis and a dividend yield of 2.45%.
-The ex-dividend date is Thursday, September 29th.
-Illinois Tool Works’s payout ratio is currently 57.89%.
+Illinois Tool Works’s dividend payout ratio (DPR) is currently 57.89%.

-Several research analysts recently commented on the stock.
-Deutsche Bank Aktiengesellschaft lowered shares of Illinois Tool Works from a “hold” rating to a “sell” rating and set a $188.00 price target on the stock. in a report on Monday, August 15th.
-They noted that the move was a valuation call.
-Stifel Nicolaus cut their price target on shares of Illinois Tool Works from $206.00 to $163.00 in a report on Monday, July 18th.
-Jefferies Financial Group lowered their price objective on shares of Illinois Tool Works from $235.00 to $195.00 in a research report on Friday, July 15th.
-Morgan Stanley increased their price objective on shares of Illinois Tool Works from $182.00 to $191.00 and gave the company an “underweight” rating in a research report on Wednesday, August 3rd.
-Finally, Citigroup increased their price objective on shares of Illinois Tool Works from $191.00 to $210.00 and gave the company a “neutral” rating in a research report on Wednesday, August 3rd.
-Three research analysts have rated the stock with a sell rating, six have assigned a hold rating and three have issued a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of “Hold” and an average target price of $203.92.

 Illinois Tool Works Inc manufactures and sells industrial products and equipment worldwide.
 It operates through seven segments: Automotive OEM; Food Equipment; Test & Measurement and Electronics; Welding; Polymers & Fluids; Construction Products; and Specialty Products.
 The Automotive OEM segment offers plastic and metal components, fasteners, and assemblies for automobiles, light trucks, and other industrial uses.